ShaunJPartridge/Data-Analytics-Portfolio/R/Bike-sharing Company Case Study/Google_Data_Analytics_Project.md

 Case Study - Member vs Casual Riders
 ================
 This document is a case study that I completed for the capstone project of the Google Data Analytics Professional Certificate Specialization.
-The case study involved gathering, cleaning, and manipulating a bike-sharing company's data to provide insights on biking patterns between casual and member bike riders and a course of action to help secure the company's future growth.
+The case study involved gathering, cleaning, and manipulating a bike-sharing company's data to get insights on biking patterns between casual and member bike riders and then providing a course of action that will help secure the company's future growth.
 Each subtitle below represents a phase of the data analysis process.